mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ## Dark color scheme application

-If you want to use only the dark color scheme for the entire application, set the default mode to `dark`:
+For an application with just dark mode, set the default mode to `dark`:

 ```js
 const theme = extendTheme({